Hillside, New Jersey: Education

-Hillside High School (842; 9–12).
-Hillside High School on Liberty Avenue was originally constructed in 1941, replacing the Coe Avenue (A.P.
-Morris) School which became a grammar school.
-Additions were later added to accommodate the baby-boomers of the 1950s and 1960s.
-In the mid-sixties the high school held some 1,500 students.
+Hillside High School with 927 students in grades 9–12.

 Catholic grammar schools included Christ the King on Columbia Avenue and St. Catherine of Siena School in Elizabeth on North Broad Street until the two were merged in 2004 to form Hillside Catholic Academy with the students from both schools together at the facility on Bloy Street.
 The school was one of eight closed by the Roman Catholic Archdiocese of Newark at the end of the 2011–2012 school year, in the face of declining enrollment and rising expenses, part of a long-term reduction in the number of schools in the archdiocese, which had dropped to 112 from the 176 schools systemwide a decade earlier.

-A portion of Kean University is located in the Westminster section of Hillside, on the grounds of the former Pingry School.
+A portion of Kean University is located in the Westminster section of Hillside, on the grounds of the former site of the Pingry School.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 48.48 mi of roadways, of which 38.72 mi were maintained by the municipality, 5.57 mi by Union County, 3.47 mi by the New Jersey Department of Transportation and 0.72 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway, Interstate 78, U.S. Route 22, New Jersey Route 439 and County Route 509 all pass through Hillside.
-The Union toll plaza of the Garden State Parkway is located on the northbound lanes of the parkway, approaching the interchange for I-78.
+The Union toll plaza of the Garden State Parkway is located on the northbound lanes of the parkway, approaching the interchange for Interstate 78.